21 Computer Science (CS) CV Examples For 2025

 Graduation hat

 This is an obvious point but can be easily missed.
 Always list your Bachelor’s degree in Computer Science or an equivalent qualification (Information Technology, Data Science, etc).
-If you’re a freelancer who has completed a boot camp and has sufficient industry experience, you can make do with certifications such as CompTIA Security+ or Professional Cloud Architect Certification (Google).
+If you’re a freelancer who’s completed a boot camp and have worked in the industry for a sufficient amount of time, you can rely on certifications such as CompTIA Security+ or Professional Cloud Architect Certification (Google).

 • Mention your degree classification (only if it is a 2:1 or above, though)

-• Include coursework related to the job you’re applying for.
+• Include coursework relevant to the job you’re applying for.

 The key is to make this section work for you and not the other way around, even if you’ve got no experience.